 There is good news for the state of water in Glen Innes Severn Local Government Area.
-The indicators show that water use is decreasing, which means that water efficiency may be increasing.
-This could be attributed to water efficiency programs and increased awareness in the community regarding the important of wise water use.
+The indicators show that water use is stable, which means that water efficiency has been maintained.
+This is attributed to water efficiency programs and increased awareness in the community regarding the important of wise water use.
 Community concern regarding water has decreased overall which could indicate that the community is more satisfied with water issues in the Local Government Area.